hamilsu/Galagame.js/README.md

 Group 11 Final Project for IT 3049C.

 ## What is Galagame.js?
 Galagame.js is a variant of the retro classic, Galaga made in 1981 by Namco.
-It was built using HTML/CSS, JavaScript and Phaser3.
+It was built using HTML/CSS, JavaScript and Phaser 3.

 ## How can I play?
 The easiest way to play is to load up the latest version by visiting our [GitHub Pages](https://hamilsu.github.io/Galagame.js/).